DLT-EarlyBirds/it-compliance/docs/cordapp.md

 `run uploadAttachment   jar: path/in/container/attachment.zip`

-## Copying files from a docker container to the host server:
+## Copying files from a docker container to the host server
 First download the attachment to the container file system:

 `run openAttachment id: <attachmentID>`